OpenZeppelin/erc20-onboarding/readme.md

+> :warning: OpenZeppelin SDK is no longer being developed.
+>
+> For smart contract upgrades we recommend using [OpenZeppelin Upgrades Plugins](https://docs.openzeppelin.com/upgrades-plugins/).

 # ERC20 opt-in onboarding

 **This code uses an old version of the OpenZeppelin SDK, named ZeppelinOS.
 Nonetheless, the instructions in the documentation still apply.**